elastic/kibana/rfcs/text/0017_url_service.md

    1. __Will do:__ Short URLs will be created using locators.
 We will use migrations provided by the locators to migrate the stored parameters in the short URL saved object.
+1. Short URLs store only the URL of the destination page.
+However, the destination page might have other state which affects the display of the page but is not present in the URL.
+Once the short URL is used to navigate to that page, any state that is kept only in memory is lost.
+   1. __Will do:__ The new implementation of the short URLs will also persist the location state of the URL.
+That state would be provided to a Kibana app once a user navigates to that app using a short URL.
+1. It exposes only HTTP endpoint API.
+   1. __Will do:__ We will also expose a URL Service client through plugin contract on the server and browser.
+1. It only has 3 HTTP endpoints, yet all three have different paths:
+   (1) `/short_url`, (2) `/shorten_url`; and (3) `/goto`.
+   1. __Will do:__ We will normalize the HTTP endpoints.
+We will use HTTP method "verbs" like POST, instead of verbs in the url like "shorten_url".
 1. There is not much documentation for developers.
    1. __Will do:__ The new service will have a much nicer API and docs.
 1. There is no way to delete short URLs once they are created.